Ed Aulerich-Sugai: Career

+Self-portrait by Ed Aulerich-Sugai, charcoal on paper, undated.

 Aulerich-Sugai's earliest work consisted of paintings of clouds, an image he would often return to.
 His work of the late 1970s became increasingly experimental, exploring ecology, science and evolution.
 A 1976-79 series of fish sculptures in cut glass, acetate, and polyester were constructed with taxidermied fish bones cleaned by Dermestid beetles.
 This work was described by critic Robert McDonald as “a form of ecological art created by an artist whose social awareness of life's fragility has been heightened by his recent personal experiences with illness and the imminence of death,” prefiguring Aulerich-Sugai's later experience with AIDS.
 He exhibited widely during this period, with several solo exhibitions and many group exhibitions of his work at galleries in San Francisco, and he published drawings in poetry journals and underground gay culture magazines, including Gay Sunshine.

 Aulerich-Sugai kept highly detailed and vivid dream journals from the 1970s through the 1990s that sometimes served as a source for his artwork.
 Selections from these documents are featured in Glück's "About Ed" (2023).

+In 1985, Aulerich-Sugai met Daniel R. Ostrow, a psychiatric social worker, at the Conservatory of Flowers, where Aulerich-Sugai worked as a gardener.
+The two formalized their union as domestic partners and soon lived together on Potrero Hill, where they built an art studio and cultivated a garden.